Isotarge/ScriptHawk/README.md

 - USA 1.0, 1.1 and 1.2

 ###Regarding Zelda
-While ScriptHawk does have basic support for OOT/MM there are people who are much more dedicated to these games than I will ever be.
+While ScriptHawk does have basic support for OoT and MM there are people who are much more dedicated to these games than I will ever be.
 Check out the great work at the following GitHub repos for more comprehensive support:
 - [notwa/mm](https://github.com/notwa/mm/tree/master/Lua)
 - [RainingChain/Z64LuaHooks](https://github.com/RainingChain/Z64LuaHooks)